Swedish dialects in Ostrobothnia

 Ostrobothnian Swedish (österbottniska) is a variety of Finland-Swedish, spoken in Finland.
 Outside the autonomous island province of Åland, which is officially monolingually Swedish, Ostrobothnia is the only region of mainland Finland where Swedish-speakers are the majority (51%).

 Samples of dialects

-Närpes-dialect recorded in 1982 by Ann-Marie Ivars (se file for transcription).
+Närpes-dialect recorded in 1982 by Ann-Marie Ivars (see file for transcription).

 Vörå-dialect recorded in 1962 by Inga-Britt Donner.